Cisco Service and Application Module for IP User Guide

 Backplane Interface

-The SAMI backplane interface is a switch fabric-enabled interface, with a total supported bandwidth of 16 Gbps TX/RX.
+The SAMI backplane interface is a switch fabric-enabled interface, with a supported bandwidth of 16 Gbps TX/RX.

 Line Card Control Processor